FabLabCEPT/New-Media/class4.md

 ## Schedule

-1. Hello, Class!
+1. Hello
-2. Markdown, redux
-3. Student Introductions
-4. Intro to Shape Grammars
+2. The Makings of Shape Grammars
-5. Assignment 2
+3. Assignment

 ##Notes